Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Discussion

 \section{Discussion}

-In this work, we trained and evaluated four distinct neural network architectures to automate the segmentation of lymphoma lesions from PET/CT datasets sourced from three different cohorts.
-To assess models performance, we conducted comprehensive evaluations on internal test set originating from these three cohorts and showed that SegResNet and UNet outperformed DynUNet and SwinUNETR on the DSC (mean and median) and median FPV metrics, while SwinUNETR had the best median FNV.
-In addition to internal evaluations, we extended our analysis to encompass an external out-of-distribution testing phase on a sizable public lymphoma PET/CT dataset.
-On this external test set as well, SegResNet emerged as the top performer in terms of DSC and FPV metrics, underscoring its robustness and effectiveness, while UNet displayed the best performance on FNV.
+In this work, we trained and evaluated four distinct neural networks to automate the segmentation of lymphoma lesions from PET/CT datasets sourced from three different cohorts.
+To assess models performance, we conducted comprehensive evaluations on internal test set originating from these three cohorts and showed that SegResNet and ResUNet outperformed DynUNet and SwinUNETR on the DSC (mean and median) and median FPV metrics, while SwinUNETR had the best median FNV.
+Additionally, we extended our analysis to encompass an external out-of-distribution testing phase on a sizable public lymphoma PET/CT dataset.
+On this external test set as well, SegResNet emerged as the top performer in terms of DSC and FPV metrics, underscoring its robustness and effectiveness, while ResUNet was the best on FNV.\\

+\textbf{Network architectures and training protocols.} SegResNet and ResUNet, with their convolutional architectures, are highly effective at capturing local features and spatial hierarchies, crucial for lesion segmentation.
+DynUNet’s adaptable structure could potentially offer improved performance by tuning to the data, but it may also perform suboptimally if the dynamic adjustments are not optimal for the specific task.
+Moreover, transformer-based SwinUNETR learns global representations providing understanding of global context in the data, which is beneficial for complex segmentations but might be less effective for tasks where local details are more critical (such as small lesion segmentation) or when the labeled data is scarce.